joshiyash05/spark_foundation/README.md

 # sparkfoundation
-# Hello Everyone this is my Tasks for my internship in spark foundation
+# Hello Everyone this is my Task for my internship in spark foundation
 # Hope you like it
 # Thanks for visting